MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 3. On the **Microsoft Defender for Cloud**, **Management blade**, go to the **Environment settings**.
 Expand the environment settings folders until the **Ignite subscription** section is displayed, then click the **Ignite subscription** to view details.

-4. Turn on the Microsoft Defender plan by selecting your **Subscription** and the **Log Analytics Workspace** you created in Module 02.

-5. Click the large blue **Upgrade** button at the bottom of the page.

    ![image](https://github.com/user-attachments/assets/32d2168e-458f-4872-9bf8-e8f050f24751)

 7. On the **Microsoft Defender for Cloud**, **Getting started** blade, go to the **Install agents** tab, and scroll down.